Fond Du Lac County Housing Authority

 , or call the office at (920) 929-3107 from 8:00 am until 12:00 pm; and 1:00 pm until 4:30 pm, Monday-Friday.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via (920)929-3107.

 Learn more about what happens after the application is submitted.

 Last Updated on 09/04/2015.

-As of the most recent VMS report, Fond Du Lac County Housing Authority manages 402 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Fond Du Lac County Housing Authority manages 401 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 19% having issued approximately 22 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 1 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 11 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2 persons and has a household income of $12,949 per year.
 98% of households were very low income (VLI) and 72% were extremely low income (ELI).
 23% of households had wages as a major source of income, 2% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 70% of households had other income (Social Security, Disability or Pension) as their major source of income.

 5% of households were headed by a person 24 years old or less, 50% were headed by a person 25 to 49 years old, 23% were headed by a person 51 to 60 years old, and 22% were headed by a person 62 years old or older.
 In addition, 2% of households were headed by a person 85 years old or older.